CRIRTraining/Week3CRIRTraining/README.md

 datWeekTwo$satisfaction = ifelse(datWeekTwo$satisfaction >=4, 1, 0)
 datWeekTwo$satisfaction
 ```
-Now we are moving to a slighly more advanced function apply.
+Now we are moving to a slighly more advanced function called apply.
 Apply has other versions lapply, mapply, but we will focus on apply.
 I think the best way to understand apply is through an example.
 Let us say that we have a PHQ-9 with nine columns of data and we want to create a total score.
 Let's run the data code below to create the fake data set.

 Also, if you want to see the first six rows, you can use head(data set name)
 ```{r}